The Applicant Guide: General Information on Trials Permits and Information on Administrative Trials Permits

 - The land on which you have carried out your trials work under your ATP can be subsequently used for growing crops that can be placed into the supply chain for human or animal consumption.
 However, treated perennial or semi-perennial crops cannot be placed into the supply chain until five years after harvest.

-- If you have treated crop material that needs to be destroyed, it must be burnt, buried or disposed of in an appropriate manner.
+- If you have treated crop material that needs to be destroyed, it must be disposed of in an appropriate manner.
 Burning, burying or disposal at a licensed facility are typical destruction methods but are not always appropriate (contact us for advice if required)..
 You may desiccate the treated crop, but only before the development of the harvestable portion of the crop.

 - You will not be able to place any treated annual crops into the supply chain for human or animal consumption.
 In addition you will not be able to dispose of any treated perennial crops (eg apples) or semi-perennial crops (eg strawberries) into the supply chain for human or animal consumption for five years between treatment and harvest.
 This restriction will not apply if:

 - You can show that the potential exposure from consuming the annual crop, or subsequent crop from treated perennial/semi-perennial plants, is at or below 1 µg/kg bw/day (ie from a residues evaluation performed by HSE, for either a previous or ongoing application, of the same formulation OR a similar formulation type, which is to be applied at or within the same GAP as proposed for the trials work.
-This can include standard extrapolation between crop types and formulation types as described by the Extrapolations guidance document SANCO 7525/VI/95- see MRLs guidance on European Commission Website) or,
+This can include standard extrapolation between crop types and formulation types as described by the Extrapolations guidance document SANCO 7525/VI/95- see MRLs guidance here or,

 Treating perennial or semi-perennial crops that are due to be destroyed may help you minimise any problems you have complying with this restriction for such crops.